This page contains CUBA DELEGATIONS & PRESS/AWARDS.

 There is nothing more local to a school than sustainable urban agriculture at the school.
 We congratulate Triangle East Chapter of 100 Black Men for their vision, WG Pearson Middle School and most importantly, the kids.

-AUGUST 26, 2010: Durham Collaborative Announces Two Sustainable Community Garden Classrooms at WG Pearson Middle School and Holton Career Center, Durham North Carolina
+AUGUST 26, 2010: Durham Collaborative Announces Three Sustainable Community Garden Classrooms at YE SMith, WG Pearson Middle School and Holton Career Center, Durham North Carolina

-Natural Environmental Ecological Management (NEEM) and the Neighborhood PRIDE Alliance Preservation Committee area public/private collaborative replicating the Cuban Model of sustainable urban agriculture.
+Natural Environmental Ecological Management (NEEM) and PRIDE Alliance are a public/private collaborative replicating the Cuban Model of sustainable urban agriculture.

-NEEM and the PRIDE Preservation committee announce two sustainable community garden classrooms at two schools in Northeast Central Durham.
+NEEM announce two sustainable community garden classrooms at two schools in Northeast Central Durham.

 NEEM creates food security, addresses obesity and nutrition, educates our children on sustainable concepts and creates learning centers on unused school property.
 These school and community gardens are evolutionary and embody bringing the community together through dialectic engagement in a cooperative effort that is in the best interest of our children.